Friends of Venus Bay Peninsula has closed as an incorporated group from November 2020.

-Friends of Venus Bay Peninsula gratefully acknowledge the outstanding work of volunteer and committee member Janet Carey, who instigated the fox control program and has managed it in partnership with Parks Victoria, South Gippsland Shire Council, DELWP, Coastcare Victoria and the Venus Bay community.
+Friends of Venus Bay Peninsula gratefully acknowledge the outstanding work of volunteer and committee member Janet Carey, who instigated the fox control program in 2007 and managed it in partnership with Parks Victoria, South Gippsland Shire Council, DELWP, Coastcare Victoria and the Venus Bay community for many years.
 Thanks also to our dedicated professional fox trapper Peter Wright.
+From 2020 the Venus Bay soft jaw fox trapping program will be managed by the South Gippsland Landcare Network.

 Since introduction into Australia in the 1850’s, the Red Fox (Vulpes vulpes) has spread across the continent and is responsible for the extinction of many small to medium sized native animals and ground nesting birds.
 Foxes carry many diseases that infect both wildlife and domestic animals.
 These include hydatids, distemper, parvovrius, canine hepatitis, heartworm and sarcoptic mange.
 Sarcoptic mange is transmitted to native wombats that die a slow, painful death from the disease.